From A Wiki of Ice and Fire

 |TV series||Season 1 | Season 4|

-Lysa Tully is a member of House Tully.
+Lysa Tully, also known as Lysa Arryn, is a member of House Tully.
 She is the daughter of Hoster Tully and Minisa Whent and wife of Jon Arryn.
 Since her husband's death, she is the Lady Regent of the Vale of Arryn.
-In the TV series, she is played by Kate Dickie.
+In the television adaptation Game of Thrones, she is played by Kate Dickie.

 In her youth at Riverrun, Lysa was a slender, shy and delicately sweet girl who wanted nothing more than to marry the man of her dreams.
 She idolized her older sister Catelyn for her betrothal to the heir of Winterfell, Brandon Stark, and hoped to one day marry a man as noble and handsome as the young Stark heir.